 Aravind joined Watsi on December 21st, 2013.
 18 other people also joined Watsi on that day!
-Aravind's most recent donation supported Ruos, a security guard and dad-of-two from Cambodia, to fund hardware removal surgery so he can walk easily.
+Aravind's most recent donation supported Monika, a 5-year-old girl from Cambodia, to fund fracture repair surgery so she can use her hand again.

 Aravind has funded healthcare for 28 patients in 7 countries.